-In some rare, pre-defined events, such as a material loss to the fund occurring over a short period of time, the loss would be absorbed by the MBR shares.
+In some rare, pre-defined events, such as a material loss to the fund occurring over a short period of time or an adverse event that leads to a fund's liquidation, the loss would be absorbed by the MBR shares.
 Moreover, each investor's MBR shares would be subordinated (to absorb losses first) in proportion to that investor's recent redemptions.
 As a result, redeeming investors would be more likely to absorb losses than investors remaining in the fund.